Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 ### Syslog

-Syslog is a protocol used to gather all logs from network devices into one centralized Syslog server (on port UDP 514).
+Syslog is a protocol used to gather all logs from network devices into one centralized Syslog server (on port 514/UDP ot 6514/TCP).
 Logs can be monitored, searched and archived from this Syslog server.
 It simplifies troubleshooting network issues on network devices.
 It also allows data retention of the logs (otherwise not persisted by Cisco devices storing logs in RAM).